brucey0x/JL_weather_app/README.md

 -   [x] Limit the search to only searchable cities.

--   [ ] Add drop-down to search field to ensure that only cities are selected.
+-   [x] Add drop-down to search field to ensure that only cities are selected.

+-   [x] Made dropdown selectable by clicking and pressing enter.

 -   [ ] Move API key to separate file that's included in `.gitignore` and that I filter from the repo that I've already pushed.